IHOXOHI/Hello-World/README.md

 # CO2 Sensirion SCD41 sensor and upython
-A repository of a CO2 detector with scd41 sensor, adapted to differents boards using micropython language.
+A repository of a library of the sensor is available under sd4x4.py file's name.
-A library of the sensor is available under sd4x4.py file's name.
+A simple example with the Raspberry Pico.
-Alls differents kinds of boards are treated by their names.
+An example of recalibration code with Pimoroni, PicoLipo+Tracball+lcd9.6.